triforcely/Octave.NET/README.md

 ## How It's Made?
-This library spawns octave processes and controls them via standard streams (stin, stoud and stderr).
-To keep optimal performance every time OctaveContext is disposed underlying octave-cli process is returned to the object pool, so we don't waste precious time on spawning new worker processes (aka workers).
+This library spawns octave processes and controls them via standard streams (stdin, stdout and stderr).
+To keep optimal performance every time OctaveContext is disposed underlying octave-cli process is returned to the object pool, so we don't waste precious time on spawning new worker processes.
 ## FAQ
 ### Is there anything I should know before using it?
 In single-threaded scenario, there will be only one worker process spawned.
 In multithreaded scenario, library will try to supply demand for OctaveContext's by spawning more processes until limit is reached - by default the number of logical processors in your machine.
 If the limit is reached and all workers are in use, calling thread will be locked until some worker is freed.
 You may be interested in ```OctaveContext.OctaveSettings.MaximumConcurrency``` global setting.
-### What about applications that use octave not so often, are my resources wasted on idle processes?
+### What about applications that rarely use octave, are my resources wasted on idle processes?
 Nope!
 After few seconds of inactivity (no attempts to execute octave commands) internal pool will start to slowly release its resources.
 ### Sounds good but I'm running [insert some difficult analysis method here] on every HTTP request and they may happen every second or every hour.
 Cold starts are killing me.
 What can I do?
 If you don't mind few more MBs that are not released until your application is closed, you can use global configuration and set ```OctaveContext.OctaveSettings.PreventColdStarts = true;```